TroyNeubauer/rc-car/README.md

 ## Archtecture
 - Car:
-  - Comma.ai Panda for multiplexing multiple CAN busses in car into USB interface
+  - Comma.ai Panda for multiplexing multiple CAN buses in car into USB interface
-  - Rasberry Pi:
+  - Raspberry Pi:
     - Connected via ip radio to GCS
     - Receiving commands from GCS, converting to car-specific CAN commands and sending to Panda
     - Transmitting video from webcam to GCS